- No products in the cart.

 Numerous talkbacks have taken place for the various incarnations of this production – for firefighters, general audience members and students.
 These talkbacks focused on the healing process in the face of great tragedy, the show itself and insight into theatrical production.

-We partnered with Hillsborough Alliance of Retarded Citizens (HARC) for our production of The Boys Next Door.
+We partnered with Hillsborough Alliance for Retarded Citizens (HARC) for our production of The Boys Next Door.
 The cast and crew met with HARC residents and participated in activities for several months leading up to the production.

 The run helped raise awareness and funds for this important community organization.
 This partnership culminated in a special performance of the play for an audience of HARC residents.